 The Value of Intense Colors

 Look for fruits & vegetables in bright colors, dark green and deep orange, because some of the pigments help health.
 For example, lycopene, which is a tomato pigment, protects against prostate cancer.
-Lutein and zeaxanthin, found in green leafy vegetables, protect the eyes and degeneration of the spot but also the cataracts.
+Lutein and zeaxanthin, found in green leafy vegetables, protect the eyes and degeneration of the spot but also cataracts.

 The favorite foods diet